By Apollo 24|7, Published on- 28 December 2022 & Updated on - 29 December 2022

 Drug Resistance Test: Using a blood sample, it is measured if any drug will be effective against the virus strain that affected the body.

 HIV has no cure.
 Once the virus infects the body, one cannot get rid of it.
-But the treatment plan prescribed by the doctor helps to manage the symptoms and prevent the infection from spreading further.
+However, the treatment plan prescribed by the doctor helps to manage the symptoms and prevent the infection from spreading further.
 The body reacts best to the treatment if it is started in the acute or first stage, where there are no symptoms.

-How one take cares of oneself at home goes a long way in how a person reacts to the treatment of HIV.
 One of the primary needs during the treatment is nutritional fulfilment and fulfilling essential emotional and social support by loved ones.

 Here are a few tips for HIV patients to follow at home: